Chart Color Schemes

 Health performance in Kingsville is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Kingsville faces significant health challenges based on AreaSearch's assessment as of July 20XX.
-Mortality rates and chronic condition prevalence are high across both younger and older age cohorts.
+Kingsville faces significant health challenges, according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

-Private health cover is prevalent at approximately 53% of the total population (~2,205 people), compared to 56.7% across Greater Melbourne.
+The rate of private health cover is approximately 53% of the total population (~2,205 people), leading that of the average SA2 area but lower than Greater Melbourne's 56.7%.
 The most common medical conditions are asthma and mental health issues, impacting 10.2 and 10.2% of residents respectively.
-However, 68.9% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
+68.9% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
 Working-age residents show above average prevalence of chronic health conditions.
-The area has 12.2% of residents aged 65 and over (505 people), lower than the 15.1% in Greater Melbourne.
+The area has 12.3% of residents aged 65 and over (509 people), lower than Greater Melbourne's 15.1%.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health